 Let’s shout about it!
 Find out everything there is to know about rescue dogs, re-homing projects, shelter tales and inspirational stories from our team of Wag Advisors.
 Stay updated on the latest travel deals and the latest animal rescue news all in one place!

 With every dog there is always a good story.
 With rescued dogs, even better stories.
 But every so often there is one in a million rescue story which will be turned into a film!

-Please meet Koritsi-Mou a very special Greek Sheepdog and Amanda a very special lady who gave up her glamorous career to found a small shelter in Greece.
+Please meet Koritsi-Mou and Amanda a very special lady who gave up her glamorous career to found a small shelter in the North of Greece.

 In Amanda’s own words, this is the true story of a mother’s love and the incredible bond when a dog finds a human they trust.

 This became a regular thing.
 Koritsi and her friend would appear when they were hungry or hurt.
-I’d fix them up, mainly the male who would fight for the females who came into season.
+I’d fix them up, mainly the male dog was injured, fighting for the females who came into season.

 Koritsi then had pups but the farmer took them away too soon, she still had milk.
 She was really distressed and it was heart breaking to watch as she searched for her pups but never found them.